kjappelbaum/structure_comp/docs/source/quickstart.rst

 Sampling
 --------
-The sampler object works on dataframes.
+The sampler object works on dataframes, so far a greedy and a clustering-based farthest point sampling has been implemented.